petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/implementing-an-item-selector.md

    :lines: 50-51
    ```

-   The `view.jsp` file is where the front-end code is defined.
+   The `view.jsp` file is where the frontend code is defined.
 The `renderRequest` object in your Java class' `render` method is passed to the JSP file.
 Use a constant to make sure you identify the URL in both the controller (portlet class) and the view (JSP).

 1. Finally, call `MVCPortlet`'s `render` method to continue the rendering process once your code is executed: